cloudxabide/kubernerdes.bak/README.md

 ## Deploy EKS Anywhere Cluster
 **ProTip:**
-If you only use type of "node=cp-machine" in your hardware.csv inventory file, and remove the WorkerNodeGroup from your clusterConfig, your Control-Plane nodes will not be tainted and workloads can run there.  (so, I will either have 3 x Control-Plane nodes that also act as Worker Nodes - or you have 1 x CP and 2 x Worker Nodes)
+If you only use labels of "node=cp-machine" in your hardware.csv inventory file, and remove the WorkerNodeGroup from your clusterConfig, your Control-Plane nodes will not be tainted and workloads can run there.  (so, I will either have 3 x Control-Plane nodes that also act as Worker Nodes - or you have 1 x CP and 2 x Worker Nodes)

 [Install EKS Anywhere](Scripts/50_Install_EKS_Anywhere.sh)